Major Lord Charles Frederick Brudenell-Bruce1

 Last Edited=11 Dec 2011

-He was educated at Eton College, Windsor, Berkshire, England.2 He gained the rank of Lieutenant in 1852 in the service of the Scots Fusilier Guards.2 He fought in the Battle of Alma.2 He succeeded to the title of 3rd Earl of Listowel [I., 1822] on 4 February 1856.2 He succeeded to the title of 3rd Viscount Ennismore and Listowel [I., 1816] on 4 February 1856.2 He succeeded to the title of 3rd Baron Ennismore, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He gained the rank of Lieutenant in 1852 in the Scots Fusilier Guards.2 He fought in the Battle of Alma.2 He succeeded as the 3rd Earl of Listowel [I., 1822] on 4 February 1856.2 He succeeded as the 3rd Viscount Ennismore and Listowel [I., 1816] on 4 February 1856.2 He succeeded as the 3rd Baron Ennismore, co.
 Kerry [I., 1800] on 4 February 1856.2 He was created 1st Baron Hare of Convamore, co.
-Cork [U.K.] on 8 December 1869.2 He was invested as a Knight, Order of St. Patrick (K.P.) in 1873.2 He held the office of Vice-Admiral of Munster.2 He held the office of Justice of the Peace (J.P.) for County Cork.2 He held the office of Lord-in-Waiting between May 1880 and September 1880.2
+Cork [U.K.] on 8 December 1869.2 He was appointed Knight, Order of St. Patrick (K.P.) in 1873.2 He held the office of Vice-Admiral of Munster.2 He held the office of Justice of the Peace (J.P.) for County Cork.2 He held the office of Lord-in-Waiting between May 1880 and September 1880.2

 Children of William Hare, 3rd Earl of Listowel and Lady Ernestine Mary Brudenell-Bruce